gustavom2998/learning_rust/rust_book/1_getting_started/3_hello_cargo.md

 }
 ```

-- The main differences between our original hello world project and the one generated with Cargo is that cargo places the code in the `src` directory and we have a `Cargo.toml` configuration file.
+- The main difference between our original hello world project and the one generated with Cargo is that Cargo places the code in the `src` directory and we have a `Cargo.toml` configuration file.
-- We can convert non-cargo projects into a cargo project by moving the main file into a src directory and creating a `Cargo.toml` file.
+- We can convert non-cargo projects into a Cargo project by moving the main file into a src directory and creating a `Cargo.toml` file.

 ## Building and running a cargo project